 – Marked walls;

 – Carpet stains;

 – Redecoration without consent;

 – Unpaid rent;

 – Unwanted belongings left after the return of the keys.

 We think you get the picture.
 Your landlord cannot deduct more than you have cost them.
 I.e., you failed to perform an end of tenancy clean.
 Which, for example, costs £250.
 Your security deposit is £400, but your landlord cannot claim the entire sum.
 I don’t think any of us wants to lose £250.
 So it’s better to be informed than be slightly poorer!

 The Fair “Wear and Tear” Factor of Deposit Deduction

 This phrase talks about the natural deterioration of items and appliances around the house.
 This is the tricky part of deposit deduction disputes.
-Whether or not you will be held accountable for damage of a certain appliance or item around the house lays in the hands of the designated adjudicator.
-This is of course if there even is a dispute.
+Whether or not you will be held accountable for damage of a certain appliance or item around the house lies in the designated adjudicator’s hands.
+This is of course, if there even is a dispute.
 Most landlords can be reasonable, and you can settle the matter between yourselves.
 But that’s not always the case.
-Here a few factors that will influence the decision of the matter:
+Here are a few factors that will influence the decision of the matter:

 – Type of item;